FCh99/ReciclerViewEditF/README.md

 # ReciclerViewEditF
 Android
-Interesting example of a simple recyclerView list of cars, with a click to show position, a long click to delete item and a Floating Action Button to add another car
+Interesting example of a simple recyclerView list of cars within the new ConstraintLayout system, with a click to show position, a long click to delete an item and a Floating Action Button to add another car